 It is the policy of Angelina College to provide an educational and working environment that provides equal opportunity to all members of the college community.
-In accordance with federal and state law, the college prohibits unlawful discrimination in its programs, activities and employment opportunities on the basis of race, color, national origin, sex, disability, age, religion, creed, or veteran status.
+In accordance with federal and state law, the college prohibits unlawful discrimination in its programs, activities and employment opportunities on the basis of race, color, national origin, sex, disability, age, religion, creed, veteran status, or any other basis prohibited by law.
 Inquiries and complaints of violation of Title VI (race, color, religion or national origin): Title IX (sex); Section 504 (disability); Title II, ADA (disability); or Age Discrimination Act should be directed to: Steve Hudman, Dean of Student Affairs, 3500 South First, Lufkin, TX 75904, telephone 936-633-5293.
 Requests for accommodation of a disability should be directed to the Office of Student Success and Inclusion.

-Student Conduct And Discipline Program
+Student Conduct and Discipline Program